productml/blurr/docs/Window DTC Tutorial.md

 # Tutorial 2: Window Aggregation

-In this tutorial we'll introduce a new type of DTC: the __Window DTC__, and will learn how a Window DTC consumes session data produced in the first tutorial in order generate __time aggregated data__.
+In this tutorial we'll introduce a new type of DTC: the __Window DTC__, and will learn how a Window DTC consumes session data produced in the first tutorial in order to generate __time aggregated data__.

 ## 1. Game Boosts

 For this second tutorial we'll introduce the concept of __boosts__ to the game we defined previously.

 In order to make the game more exciting a user can now activate a __boost__ when starting a play session.
-While the boost is active, games will become easier.
-Chances of winning a game will increase.
+While the boost is active, games become easier.
+Chances of winning a game are increased.

 When the player activates a boost, the `game_start` event will include a `"boost": true` property: